 - TFIIF.
 The TFIIF protein is always associated with RNA polymerase II.
 When the TFIIF protein binds to TFIIB, RNA polymerase II is located at the +1 site in the DNA.

 - TFIIH.
 The TFIIH protein is another multi-subunit protein complex.
-One subunit of TFIIH is a DNA helicase that forms the open complex by breaking the hydrogen bonds in the DNA.
-Another subunit acts as a kinase, regulating the activity of RNA polymerase II by phosphorylation to promote transcription.
-TFIIH consumes ATP as it phosphorylates RNA polymerase II.
+One subunit of TFIIH is a DNA helicase that forms the open complex by breaking the hydrogen bonds at the TATA box sequence in the DNA.
+Another subunit is a kinase, phosphorylating RNA polymerase II to activate transcription.
+TFIIH uses the chemical energy within ATP to activate RNA polymerase II.

 - TFIIE.
-TFIIE helps TFIIH to separate the two DNA strands to activate transcription.
+TFIIE assists TFIIH to separate the two DNA strands to activate transcription.

 The association of RNA polymerase II with the six GTF proteins listed above forms a preinitiation complex.
 The preinitiation complex is also called the basal transcription apparatus.